Save Childhood Movement: People across the globe, uniting to protect young children and their future

 Sally has achieved great recognition for her ability to extend a child’s emotional experience, and her books for older readers are marked by lively curiosity and great humanity.
 She is equally well-known for her picture books, which are often used to demonstrate to adult readers how to engage and interact with their young audiences, and to have fun in the process!
 You can read more about her work on www.sallygrindley.co.uk

-An American by birth, Diahann Hughes Hawkins has lived in the UK for twenty years, and became particularly interested in early learning and education through having her two children.
-While her educational background is in International Studies and Economics (BA Hons) in the US, she has spent many years since in project management and marketing positions, including being director of a trust focused on the relevance of indigenous learning perspectives to sustainable futures.
+Diahann Hughes-Hawkins has lived in the UK for over twenty years, and became particularly interested in early learning and education through having her two children.
+Whilst her educational background is in International Studies and Economics (BA Hons) in the US, she has spent many years since in project management and marketing positions, including being Founding Director of a trust focused on the relevance of indigenous learning perspectives to sustainable futures.

-In 2012 she was faced with the dilemma of being unhappy with the choice of local primary schools for her children and launched a successful free school campaign that ultimately led to the creation of a new school that subsequently merged with a local primary school that had a similar ethos.
-She then became Vice Chair of Governors for the school and chaired the marketing committee through the first year, successfully helping to replenish diminishing numbers.
-Diahann is passionate about the need for true parental choice and how we can bring international knowledge and perspectives to current UK policymaking.
+In 2012 she was faced with the dilemma of being unhappy with the choice of local primary schools for her young children and launched a local free school campaign Wye Nature, that ultimately led to a merger with local primary school at the foot of the Black Mountains with a similar ethos.
+She is now Chair of Governors for the school and has been actively involved with marketing & setting up the preschool the past few years, helping to replenish diminishing numbers in this idyllic rural school.
+Diahann is passionate about the need for true parental choice in education, and discovering solutions to bring international knowledge and expertise to current UK policymaking.

 Dr David Whitebread – Director of Research